jdyen/FREE/Readme.txt

 ===========================================================================

-FREE is a collection of helper functions for fitting regression models where response and/or predictor variables are functions, rather than scalar quantities.
+FREE is a collection of R helper functions for fitting regression models where response and/or predictor variables are functions, rather than scalar quantities.
 The emphasis is on easy model fitting and straightforward interfaces, with a focus on ecological and evolutionary applications.
-All functions in FREE are written in R 3.0.1.
+All functions in FREE are written in R 3.0.2.

 Several additional packages are required (see Installation, below); and some of these packages are not available through CRAN.